BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 ### [Min/Max Plays Per Game](/administration/games/lottorace#min-max-entries-per-game)

+The limits enable you to create games of various sizes.
+I.e. a 12 player instant game or a 180 player instant game.
+A tournament with at least 100 participants, or a tournament with no minimum.

-The Minimum and Maximum play limits enables you to create various sized games and can impact tournaments Prize Pools and wait times for players playing instant games.
+Aside from the obvious impact on size, this settng can impact tournaments Prize Pools and wait time between games for instant games.

 #### Tournaments
 The minimum ticket limit can be used in conjunction with a guaranteed prize pool, such that you are assured that the minimum number of tickets are sold to cover the Guarantee.